 Current exhibitions are Alison Wilding Right Here and Out There; Florence Peake RITE: on this pliant body we slip our WOW!; and 1935, a year-long exhibition in the Rooftop foyer which brings together a series of events that happened the year the Pavilion opened, exploring lesser-known histories and the social and political context of the time.
 The Pavilion is part of the OUTLANDS, a new national experimental music touring network.

-West Dean College of Art and Conservation is an independent College with an international reputation for Arts and Conservation.
+West Dean College of Arts and Conservation is an independent college with an international reputation for Arts and Conservation.
 Set within the historic and atmospheric West Dean House, the College provides an immersive environment with a forward-thinking approach, strong professional connections and a rich heritage of creativity.

 Edward James, the founder of the College, was a poet, artist, designer and patron of the Surrealist Movement.
 During his lifetime he sponsored emerging artists and writers including Salvador Dalí, René Magritte, Leonora Carrington, and John Betjeman.
 Today the College continues this work by supporting people to realise their creative ambitions and potential.